dreamineering/business-administration/docs/features/workflows/staff-management/how-to-create-recurring-workflows/README.md

 auditVideos:
 ---

-# How to Create a Recurring Event Checklist
+# How to Create Recurring Workflows

 1. Create an Event Template
 2. Enter details of each step that needs to checked-off